UNdot33K/ScriptKiddie_AV/README.md

 permission in every step, although it may or many not be able to download the utilities and it that case it will notify you so you can do it manually.

-IMPORTANT: run istall.bat using elevated privileges (right click the file and run as administrator).
-When running FIM-RIM_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu go "options" and "hash types" and uncheck every encoding other than CRC32.
+IMPORTANT: run istall.bat using elevated privileges (right click on the file and run as administrator).
+When running SFR_AV for the first time, do the following: click on the HashMyFiles.exe utility (or whatever you named it) and from the menu go "options" and "hash types" and uncheck every encoding other than CRC32.

-If you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "FR_AV" /f
+If you wish to delete from your system the task created by install.bat, open a command line as administrator and use: schtasks /delete /tn "SFR_AV" /f

-# Version 1.0.0b
+# Version 1.2.1b

-There was a major update, so the script jumped from version v0.91.2 to v1.0.0b yay!! the little code of the script went around 20% larger, still in beta though, meaning still has to be thoroughly tested by more people and still the documentation is larger than the code!! ^^
+There was a major update, so the script jumped from version v0.95.2 to v1.2.1b yay!! the little code of the script went around 20% larger, still in beta though, meaning still has to be thoroughly tested by more people and still the documentation is larger than the code!! ^^